-Our programmes set the global standard for international education.
-They are created by subject experts, are rooted in academic rigour, and provide a strong platform for progression.
-Over 10000 schools in 160 countries work with us to prepare nearly a million learners for their future with an international education from Cambridge.
+Our programmes and qualifications set the global standard for international education.
+They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
+They provide a strong platform for students to progress from one stage to the next, and are well supported by teaching and learning resources.

+Every year, nearly a million Cambridge learners from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.